zongyf02/mlax/docs/source/module.rst

 MLAX modules inherit from ``mlax.Module``.
 They are PyTrees whose children are parameters and other modules.
 Everything else is auxiliary data.

 MLAX parameters inherit from ``mlax.Parameter``.
-They are PyTrees that wraps some ``data``. ``trainable`` and ``name`` are auxiliary metadata.
+They are PyTrees that wrap some ``data``. ``trainable`` and ``name`` are auxiliary metadata.

 Parameters must wrap valid JAX types (``jax.Array``, ``np.array``, etc.) or